SteveLTN/https-portal/README.md

 use it to test your docker-compose file, make sure it works with your application stack.

+Note that HTTPS-PORTAL only listens to `example.com`, as you specified in the compose file.
+In order to make HTTPS-PORTAL respond to your connection, you need to either:

+* modify your `hosts` file to have `example.com` resolving to your docker host

+or

+* set up DNSMasq on your computer/router, this method provides more flexibility

-Once you are done, you can deploy your application stack to the server.
+Once you are done testing, you can deploy your application stack to the server.

 ### Automatic Container Discovery